nemesysolano/flitetrakr/README.md

 This CLI application reads a flight connection table (including prices) and then answers questions about stops and prices.

+## Implementation Notes.

+A valid price list contains multiple values will be separated by a comma and an optional whitespace; additionally, the line containing the price list will have the prefix "Connections:".
+Some extra assumptions besides those requirements are verified:
+1) The whitespace is single occurrence of the ASCII '\x32' character.
+2) There is no whitespace between the word 'Connections' and the ':' (colon) character.
+3) A whitespace exist expected between ':' and the 1st value.
+4) No white space is expected between a value and the following comma.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.